GitJAHS/Complete-business-management-system/README.md

 # Enterprise ERP System v2.0

-A complete, self‑hosted Enterprise Resource Planning (ERP) system built entirely in a **single HTML file**.
+A complete, self‑hosted on github, Enterprise Resource Planning (ERP) system built entirely in a **single HTML file**.
 Modern Material You design, real‑time data, offline‑capable localStorage, and optional Google Drive sync.
 No server, no build step – just open in a browser.
+This will help every business owners to monitor every important things.

 ---